Rowing club helps rescue kayaker from Ottawa River | CBC News

 A kayaker was taken to hospital in serious but stable condition after a high-stakes rescue Sunday morning on the Ottawa River.

-In a press release, Ottawa Fire Services said the call came in at 10:36 a.m. for a kayaker in distress floating near the Alexandra Bridge.
+In a press release, Ottawa Fire Services said a call came in at 10:36 a.m. about a kayaker in distress floating near the Alexandra Bridge.

-"We don't know what happened, but all we know is that they were holding on to the side of their kayak and kind of kicking to try and gain ground," said OFS spokesperson Nicholas DeFazio.
+"We don't know what happened, but all we know is that they were holding on to the side of their kayak and kind of kicking to try and gain ground," said fire department spokesperson Nicholas DeFazio.

+The Ottawa River can be notorious for its strong currents, he said.

 'Pretty gnarly out there'

-At a different time of day, the club may not have had necessary equipment or resources to get in the river as quickly as it did, he said.
+And at a different time of day, the club may not have had the necessary equipment or resources to get in the river as quickly as it did, he said.

 "It's pretty gnarly out there," Lewis said.
 "Another four or five minutes could have been a very, very different conversation."